 The automation field has exploded in recent years, and experts expect it to be worth more than 83 billion dollars in 2021.

 Which means there are hundreds of tools you can use to automate tasks — but which ones should you use?
-Here are five tools you can use to automate and grow your business.
+Here are six tools you can use to automate and grow your business.

 MailChimp is an integrated email marketing tool you can use to send emails, manage marketing flows, and much more.
 Originally just an email marketing tool, it can now help you manage all of your clients, build ads, and more.